apiel/zicBox/NOTE.md

 - FIXME thickness on rectangle

-- FIXME encoder3 should remove marginTop

 - TODO Encoder group: OnEncoder event should take group as param, so if we put an external encoder Interface, we can overwrite the current group?
 Should it really do this?
 Maybe it should be the view manager... maybe not :p might still be a good idea to pass it and use this to make the comparison.

 - IDEA try deno compile and see if in anyway can be used as config file --> https://docs.deno.com/runtime/reference/cli/compile/

 - IDEA extra keypad extension: make a 5x5 rgb keypad using keycap but with transparent cap.
 They can be put in chain, so we could have a 5x10 keypad, or even more...

-- TODO Filter... make an advance filter with muliple choice, basic LPF filter, HPF, MMfilter, moog filter, and more...

 - TODO TODO
 - IDEA cache audio track to reduce computation?